Motorcycle racing

-Motorcycle racing (also called moto racing and motorbike racing) is the motorcycle sport of racing motorcycles.
-Major varieties include motorcycle road racing and off-road racing, both either on circuits or open courses, and track racing.
+The motorcycle sport of racing (also called moto racing and motorbike racing) includes motorcycle road racing and off-road racing, both either on circuits or open courses, and track racing.
 Other categories include hill climbs, drag racing and land speed record trials.

 Categories

 The FIM classifies motorcycle racing in the following four main categories.
-Each category has several sub categories.
+Each category has several subcategories.

 Road racing

 Road racing is a form of motorcycle racing held on paved road surfaces.
 The races can be held either on a purpose-built closed circuit or on a street circuit utilizing temporarily closed public roads.